Kaitlynpham-ng/spatial-query-algorithms/README.md

 # PART 1: R-TREE INDEX

-# Maximum fanout: each node holds at most B children or data points before split.
 B = 4

 class Node(object):
-    """
-    One node in the R-tree.

-    - child_nodes: non-empty for internal nodes; empty for leaves
-    - data_points: only used at leaves (actual (id, x, y) records)
-    - MBR: axis-aligned rectangle enclosing all entries in this node
-    - parent: back-pointer used when splitting and re-linking children
-    """

     def __init__(self):
         self.id = 0  # Optional node identifier (not used in logic)